 Private loans can supplement other forms of financial assistance.
-You can apply to borrow up to the cost of education minus other aid.
-You are not required to complete the FAFSA to apply for a private loan.
+You can apply to borrow up to the cost of education, minus other aid that you are receiving.
+You are not required to complete the FAFSA to apply for private loan.

 Johns Hopkins University recommends that students exhaust their eligibility for all federal loan programs before considering a private loan.

-You can also review the Maryland Student Loan Marketplace website which assists in comparing private loans and identifying potential lenders.
-Keep in mind that the Bloomberg School does not endorse or recommend any lender, and does not have any financial interest in any lending institution.
+You can review the Maryland Student Loan Marketplace website to assist you in identifying potential lenders and comparing their private loan product.
+Keep in mind that the Bloomberg School of Public Health does not endorse or recommend any lender, and does not have any financial interest in any lending institution.

 Questions To Ask A Private Lender

 - What is your lowest interest rate and fee combination and how can I get it?
 Is the rate only for a limited period or is it for the life of the loan?